Living underground on Mars may be our only option because of the harsh environment. This presents many tunnel drilling challenges that go undiscussed.

-Here are some geology conditions from Earth that can become problems on Mars.
+Below are 4 geology conditions on Earth that can become huge problems on Mars.

-No matter how strong cutters are, they will wear over time.
-If we’re dealing with hard abrasive rocks, the cutters will be damaged more quickly.
+No matter how strong cutters are, they’ll wear over time.
+If we’re dealing with hard abrasive rocks, the cutters will damage even faster.

 I doubt we’ll be lucky and only drill through soft soil.
 This means we’ll need to replace the cutters often.